 Wedding vendor love: Forage & Spruce

-The team at Clarence & Co. are big fans of Forage & Spruce, home of some of New Zealand’s prettiest wedding signage.
+We are big fans of Forage & Spruce, home of some of New Zealand’s prettiest wedding signage.
 We also have a massive girl crush on Christine, the amazing creative lady behind the paint brush.
-So we asked this NZ wedding vendor about herself, what she does in the industry, and her advice for New Zealand brides….
+So we asked this NZ wedding vendor about herself, what she does in the industry, and her advice for New Zealand brides.

 You make awesome products that I would love to have at my wedding!
 Tell us a bit about what you do?